 Basic Homebrew Starter Kit

-If you don’t have a local homebrew shop you could simply order a Coopers DIY Beer Brew Kit from Dan Murphys or stroll into your local Big W for the same thing.
+If you don’t have a local homebrew shop you could simply order a Keg Land Beginners Kit or stroll into your local Big W for the a similar thing.
 This kit includes everything to brew and bottle your first batch of delicious beer.
-The only items not included in this kit are cleaning and sanitising solutions which you will need to source.
+The only items not included in some of these kits are cleaning and sanitising solutions which you will need to source.
 If you’re near Melbourne, KegLand or KegKing are also good options.
 My next post with cover the importance of cleaning and sanitising, as this is the most important process when it comes to brewing beer.

 How much will it cost?